-Where we sometimes see things breaking down is when buyers are not finance ready.
-In the
+Where we sometimes see things breaking down is when buyers don’t have a finance pre approval when buying property.

-majority of circumstances, having a pre-approval in place provides more certainty to buyers, which
+In the majority of circumstances, having a pre approval when buying property in place provides more certainty to buyers, which

 in turn provides more certainty to sellers and their agents, as long as this is disclosed when making

-Results from a recent study by Aussie Home Loans confirmed that 52% of property buyers do not know where to begin to obtain a pre-approval and 54% said they had missed out on a property because they did not have a finance pre-approval in place.
+Results from a recent study by Aussie Home Loans confirmed that 52% of property buyers do not know where to begin to obtain a finance pre approval when buying property and 54% said they had missed out on a property because they did not have a finance pre approval in place.
 These are very alarming statistics.

-Sales Agents will often be asking buyers if they have a pre-approval in place to ascertain the risk of
+Sales Agents will often be asking buyers if they have a finance pre approval in place to ascertain the risk of

 that buyer not following through with the purchase.
 When a contract is entered into, and a buyer is